atro-itu/bdsa-project-newgit/docs/doc.md

 3. Your program should be able to run in two modes, which may be indicated via command-line switches.

     1. When running GitInsight in commit frequency mode, it should produce textual output on stdout that lists the number of commits per day.
-For example, the output might look like in the following:
+For example, the output might look like the following:
         <details>
         <summary>Example</summary>